anantojha/Multithreaded-Elevator-System/Documentation/README.txt

 Open Floor.java -> Right Click in Code Window -> Select 'Run as' -> Select 'Java Application'.
 Output will be shown on the 4th Console Window, to ensure the 4th Console Window stays focused on Floor.java click on 'Pin Console'.

+NOTE: to see output of each state -> uncomment line #38 in ElevatorState's updateState() function to print state

 Running Unit Test:
 Import JUnit 4 library from 'configure project build path' settings.
 Right click on test file and run as 'JUnit Test'.